trothr/xmitmsgx/Functions.md

 `xmopen` takes the following arguments

-filename: pointer to unsigned character string
+filename: a pointer to unsigned character string
-options: bitmask as an integer pointer to MSGSTRUCT or NULL
+options: a bitmask as an integer
+msgstruct: a pointer to MSGSTRUCT or NULL (NULL is not thread safe)

 You should supply a MSGSTRUCT to represent your message repository.
 If you supply NULL then xmopen() will attempt to use a global static